Quantum Correlations Can Speed Up All Classical Computation: Results

+Here $\mathcal{S}$ and $\mathcal{D}$ refer to the circuit-cost complexity and circuit-depth complexity respectively of the algorithm in question.

-Any \emph{irreversible} classical circuit over the gate set $\{$AND, NOT$\}$ can be transformed into a reversible one over the gate set $\{$Toffoli$\}$ using one of many techniques \cite{bennett1,bennett2,amy2017}.
+Any \emph{irreversible} classical circuit over the gate set $\{$NAND$\}$ can be transformed into a reversible one over the gate set $\{$Toffoli$\}$ using one of many techniques \cite{bennett1,bennett2,amy2017}.
 Hence, the above technique can be applied to \emph{any} classical algorithm.
-However, to show that doing so would yield any benefit one needs to show that the conversion from a classical irreversible circuit to a reversible one does not increase the complexity of the circuit in a such way that it overwhelms any advantages gained from our coherent parralelisation method.
-Fortunately, Bennett's original method---which consists of replacing all AND gates with Toffoli ones (and introdcing the appropriate necessary ancillary bits) neither increases the computational time complexity, nor does it change the computational depth complexity \footnote{While it does increase the space complexity, this is irrelevant to our analysis here.}.
-Hence, coherent parralelisation can be used to reduce the computational cost of any classical algorithm to below its depth complexity.
+Bennett's method to convert irreversible computation to reversible computation, which consists of replacing all NAND gates with Toffoli ones (and introducing ancillary bits) neither increases the computational time complexity, nor does it change the computational depth complexity \footnote{While it does increase the space complexity, this is irrelevant to our analysis here.}.
+With this, we state our final theorem:

+\begin{theorem}[Coherent parallelization of classical circuits] Let $\{C_n\}_n$ be a uniform family of classical circuits over the universal gate set $\{$NAND$\}$.
+The same computation can be performed using coherent parallelization in time $T_{\#}(n) = O \left(\mathcal{S}(n) / \Delta^2 \right)$ where $\Delta = \mathcal{S}(n)/\mathcal{D}(n)$. \end{theorem} Here $n$ is the size of the input, $\mathcal{S}(n)$ is the circuit gate cost (number of gates) of the classical circuit, and $\mathcal{D}(n)$ is the depth of the circuit.
+In short, coherent parallelization can be used to reduce the time cost of any classical algorithm to below its depth complexity.